fabioelizandro/testfill/README.md

 ## Limitations

-- Struct value maps only support string keys (use `key:fill` syntax)
+- Struct value maps only support string keys (use `key:fill`, `key:variant_name`, or `variants:name1,name2,name3` syntax)
-- Struct slices support either `fill:count` for identical instances or `variants:name1,name2,name3` for different field values
+- Struct slices and maps support either `fill:count`/`key:fill` for identical instances or variants for different field values
 - Interface fields cannot be filled
 - Channels and functions are not supported
 - Unexported fields are ignored